mengzhou44/bookshelf/backend/DEPLOYMENT.md

 - ✅ Simple setup (no database service needed)
 - ✅ Good for Node.js/Express apps
 - ✅ SQLite works perfectly on free tier

----

-## Migration Notes

-If you need to migrate to MySQL/PostgreSQL later:

-1. Export SQLite data
-2. Update connection code
-3. Import data to new database
-4. Update environment variables

-See `SQLITE_DEPLOYMENT.md` for more details.